chalbmeier/city-dashboard/README.md

 ## Project description
-This is a learning project that helped me to understand the structure and layout of Python Dash applications.
-There are several things that could be improved:

- - The layout is rather rigid and not optimized for larger and especially not for small mobile screens.
- - The layout has a very academic feel and could be improved.
- - The project is not intended to be maintained, so there are no tests and very little code documentation.
+This learning project helped me understand how to build browser-based dashboards with Python Dash.
+The layout is not perfect, and the code includes little documentation since the project is not intended to be maintained.
+Still, it served me well for understanding Dash callbacks and their interaction with JavaScript and CSS.

 ## Data source
 The dashboard uses data from the *Quality of Life in European Cities* survey conducted by the European Commission / DG Regional and Urban Policy in 2023.
 The target population was residents aged 15+ in the cities of interest.